danielwu68/simple-object-attribute-resolver/README.md

 ```

 ## Methods
+### soar.isEmpty(data)
+Convinent method that checks if data is empty.
+An empty data is null, undefined, array with length zero or object without any own property.
+* params:
+  * data - the data to check
+* return:
+  * true - if empty

 ### soar.resolve(data, path)
 Returns the value or reference to the element in the data object given by path.
 * params: